Link your AWS account

 Require external ID

-For Core, you need to add specific AWS managed policies to your role.
+For Core, add specific AWS managed policies to your role.

-For Quotas and Spot Scaling, you need to create custom policies by selecting Create policy, switching to the JSON tab and then pasting the Quota monitoring permissions or the Spot Scaling permissions as the JSON policy document.
+For other features, create custom policies by selecting Create policy, switching to the JSON tab, and then pasting the relevant feature permissions.

 See alsoAWS Documentation: Creating IAM policies (console)

-Select Next, give the Role an identifiable name , review the selected policies, and then select Create role.
+Select Next, give the Role a name, review the selected policies, and then select Create role.

-After creating the role, select the role name to open its summary page.
-Copy the value of the role's ARN.
+After creating the role, select the role name to open its summary page, copy the value of the role's ARN, and paste the Role ARN to the DoiT console.

 Select Add to link your AWS account.